jupyterlab/extension-examples/README.md

 ## Widgets: Adding new elements ##

-Woo finally we are going to do some real stuff and add a new tab to JupyterLab.
+Finally we are going to do some real stuff and add a new tab to JupyterLab.
-Particular visible elements such as a tab are represented by widgets in the phosphor library that is the basis of the JupyterLab application.
+Visible elements such as a tab are represented by widgets in the phosphor library that is the basis of the JupyterLab application.

 #### A basic tab ####

-The base
-widget class can be imported with:
+The base widget class can be imported with:

 ```typescript
 import {